 These are not straightforward cases where the usual documentation will do.

 Many people come to us after going to an unregistered migration agent, or an agency that has little or no experience in the scenarios given in this article; they have wasted time and money by not asking the right questions to ensure they are going with the best agency for their needs.

 To ensure that you are able to provide enough evidence to support that you are in a genuine relationship with your Australian Partner, it is recommended to seek the professional advice of a registered migration agent.

-ONE derland Consulting is a migration agency with over 8 years’ experience successfully handling many Australian Fiancé Visa applications.
+ONE derland Consulting is a migration agency with over 10 years’ of experience successfully handling many Australian Fiancé Visa applications.

 Indah Melindasari the principal Migration Agent, is a Professional Migration Agent in Perth registered with the Australian Migration Agents Registration Authority (MARA).

 We are regulated in our professional practice and are bound by the profession’s Code of Conduct issued by the Migration Agents Registration Authority.

 Our migration agent Indah will be able to assess you and your situation and determine what steps you will need to take in order to be application ready.